Stefano Coletti: Formula Renault

 In August 2006, Coletti made his debut in the Eurocup Formula Renault 2.0 series, driving for the Cram Competition and Motopark Academy teams, although he failed to score a point in any of the six races he entered.

-In 2007, he joined the Spanish Epsilon Euskadi team to contest both the Eurocup and Italian Formula Renault 2.0 championships.
+In 2007, Coletti joined the Spanish Epsilon Euskadi team to contest both the Eurocup and Italian Formula Renault 2.0 championships.
 He finished fourth in the Eurocup standings after taking a win at the Hungaroring and two further podium places, whilst in the Italian series he took two victories – both at Misano – to finish in tenth place.

 Formula Three

 Coletti moved up to the Formula 3 Euro Series for the 2008 season, joining the French Signature-Plus team.
 However, he left the team after the first four races after being dropped from the Red Bull Driver Development scheme.
 Coletti missed the next round of the series at Pau before joining Prema Powerteam, who he remained with for the rest of the season.
 He took a best race result of fourth to finish the year in twentieth position.
 He also took part in the Masters of Formula 3 and Macau Grand Prix non-championship races, but retired from both events.

 In January 2009, Prema announced that Coletti would be staying with the team for the 2009 season.
 At the first round of the year in Hockenheim, Coletti qualified on the front row of the grid before going on to win the opening race of the season.
 The following month, Coletti took part in the Masters of Formula 3 event held at Zandvoort, qualifying in fourth position before finishing the race in third place, behind Finns Mika Mäki and race winner Valtteri Bottas.

 Coletti was involved in a controversial incident after the first race at the Norisring.
 Having finished third to move into third in the championship, Coletti had an altercation with race winner Jules Bianchi.
 Coletti felt that Bianchi had said "bad words" to him, and struck the ART Grand Prix driver and championship leader.
 Coletti was then stripped of his third place, and was excluded from the rest of the meeting.
 Coletti failed to score points after the Oschersleben rounds, and finished tenth in the championship.